kerpsondev/mLicense-SDK/README.md

 All operations can be performed synchronously as well as asynchronously.
 <br>

-> [!WARNING]
-> Currently delete do not work due to errors on the mLicense side.

 ## 💙 Lets start

 Add api to your project by maven or gradle.